velupradeep/Correlation_Regression/README.md

-## NAME:PRADEEP V
+                                                                     Name:Pradeep V
-## REG NO:212223240119
+                                                                     Reg No:212223240119
-# Correlation and regression for data analysis
+# EX-3:Correlation and regression for data analysis
 # Aim :

 To analyse given data using coeffificient of correlation and regression line